Budapestby VisitCity Guides

 Learning 'Egészségére!' adds authentic charm to Budapest dining and social experiences

 "A számlát kérem!"
-(The bill, please!) concludes your meal politely, while "Finom!"
-(Delicious!) expresses genuine appreciation for Hungarian cooking.
-These simple expressions often lead to broader conversations about local specialties and hidden culinary gems.
+(The bill, please!) ends your meal politely, while "Finom!"
+(Delicious!) shows real appreciation for Hungarian cooking.
+These simple expressions often lead to bigger conversations about local specialties and hidden food gems.

 EnglishHungarianPronunciationUsage Context